greycortex/VIP/README.md

 GREYCORTEX Vulnerability Intelligence Platform

 ### About
-This program's purpose is to work with CPE objects - vulnerabilities parsed from the NVD CPE Match Feed file.
+At the moment, this program's purpose is to work with CPE objects - vulnerabilities parsed from the NVD CPE Match Feed file.

 It can read from file, create objects representing vulnerabilities and insert them into the database.